devinj1121/lmaze_automate/README.md

 `pip install -r requirements.txt`

+Before installing requirements, you may need to create a Python virtual environment.
+This acts as a container that remembers what versions of Python packages you have.
+Ideally, each project you make with Python should therefore have its own virtual environment.
+You may read more [here](https://docs.python.org/3/library/venv.html).

 # Running an Example
 First get the files by clicking the `Code` button on the top right of Github and selected `Download Zip`.
 Or, you may clone the Github repository to your local machine using `git clone https://github.com/devinj1121/lmaze_automate.git`.
 Install all required Python packages using the command given in the requirements section above.
 Before running, you may examine the included example outputs in the `examples` folder.
 Compare these with the corresponding input files to get an idea of how the program should work.